nikkijuk/cosmosdb-springboot-kotlin-sample/README.md

 # cosmosdb-springboot-kotlin-sample

-Copy of Microsofts azure cosmosdb example app with needed fixes and some small modifications
+Copy of Microsoft azure cosmosdb spring data example app converted to kotlin and spring boot http api added.

 ## Content

-Small example how to use `azure-spring-data-cosmos` Java SQL API with spring boot.
+Small example how to use azure cosmosdb spring data SQL API (3.5.1) with spring boot (2.4.3).

+Additionally presented how one open api 3.0.3 can be used to generate base API for spring boot rest controllers.

 ## Original article

-See original article for detailed setup information
+See original article for detailed cosmos db setup information

 https://docs.microsoft.com/en-us/azure/cosmos-db/create-sql-api-spring-data

 ## Prerequisites